Date of Award:

 The implications of this research point to additional studies of how and why tolerance to the behavioral effects of a drug is acquired.

 Phelps, Brady Justin, "An Examination of Operant-Respondent Interaction in the Development of Tolerance to Ethanol" (1992).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6037.